 (Disclosure: I get commissions for purchases made using Amazon links in my post.)

+If you are computer savvy, use a drawing software program that allows you to draw in "layers" similar to overlaying transparencies on a physical map.
 My personal favorite is Adobe Photoshop Elements#CommissionsEarned, which is a simple, intuitive, and inexpensive photo-editing software program with a complete set of drawing tools.
-(It's the user-friendly and inexpensive little brother to the much more expensive Adobe Photoshop Creative Suite used by photography professionals.
+(It's the user-friendly and inexpensive little brother to the much more expensive Adobe Photoshop Creative Suite used by photography professionals. |

 The individually editable layers make it very simple and easy to modify your farm plan at any time as your grazing tactics and cattle management strategies evolve, without having to redraw new maps from scratch.
 Every part of your cattle management plan can get its own dedicated layer - you can create as many layers as you want.